Skip to content

 Monday.com's visual interface is its strength.
 Boards, timelines, Gantt views, and dashboards are genuinely well-designed.
 The workflow piece comes from two systems: Automations (simple trigger-action recipes) and the newer Workflow Builder (multi-step flows with conditions and delays).

 What works: The AI Workflows feature (2025) adds smart routing and NLP that converts emails into structured work items.
-Monday Vibe lets you build custom work apps using natural language prompts.
+Monday Vibe lets you build custom work apps using natural language prompts -- describe what you need and it generates a board with automations.
 200+ automation templates cover common scenarios.
 The interface is genuinely pleasant to use.

 What doesn't: 250 automations on Standard is painfully low.
-CRM, Dev, and Service are separate products with separate pricing.
+CRM, Dev, and Service are separate products with separate pricing (CRM starts at $12/seat).
 The free plan caps at 2 seats.
 At scale, a 10-person team on Pro annual pays $190/month before any CRM add-ons.
+Monthly billing adds 18% to these prices.

 Asana

-Asana's Workflow Builder is visual, drag-and-drop, and available from the Starter plan ($13.49/user monthly, $11 annual).
+Asana's Workflow Builder is visual, drag-and-drop, and available from the Starter plan ($10.99/user/month annual, $13.49 monthly).
 Unlike Monday.com, automations are unlimited on all paid plans.
 No monthly action caps.
+No overage charges.
 The Rules engine handles "if this, then that" logic automatically.

-What works: Unlimited automations at $11/user is exceptional value.
-AI Studio (2025) generates automation suggestions and creates tasks from natural language prompts.
-Forms with branching logic feed directly into workflows.
+What works: AI Studio (2025) generates automation suggestions and creates tasks from natural language prompts.
+Forms with branching logic feed directly into workflows -- a sales inquiry form can route enterprise leads to one team and SMB leads to another automatically.
 Portfolios and Goals connect operational workflows to strategic objectives.
-The interface is clean and doesn't overwhelm new users.

-What doesn't: The Rules engine is simpler than dedicated BPM tools.
-No complex branching loops or conditional multi-path logic.
+What doesn't: The Rules engine is simpler than dedicated BPM tools -- no complex branching loops or conditional multi-path logic.
 AI Studio is a paid add-on on top of plan pricing.
-No native time tracking until Advanced ($25/user annual).
-The free plan only supports 10 users with no workflow builder access.
+No native time tracking until Advanced ($24.99/user).
+The free plan supports 10 users but has no workflow builder access.

 ClickUp

-ClickUp tries to be everything — project management, docs, goals, time tracking, whiteboards, and workflows — at $7/user/mo annual.
+ClickUp tries to be everything -- project management, docs, goals, time tracking, whiteboards, and workflows -- at $7/user/month annual.
 The Unlimited plan includes 1,000 automation actions/month, Business ($12/user) gets 10,000.
 Over 100 pre-built automation templates with natural language custom workflow creation.

 What works: 15+ views (Gantt, Timeline, Board, Calendar, Mind Map, Whiteboard).
-ClickUp Brain AI ($9/user add-on) generates automations from natural language descriptions.
-The Everything AI package ($28/user add-on) brings agents, notetaker, and AI-powered dashboards.
-The sheer breadth of features in one tool at $7/user is hard to beat.
+ClickUp Brain AI ($7/user add-on) generates automations from natural language descriptions and summarizes projects.
+The sheer breadth of features in one tool at $7/user is hard to beat for budget-conscious teams.

 Part 2: Dedicated automation platforms